 Sultan Abdul Aziz Royal Gallery, Royal art gallery in Klang District, Malaysia.

-The Sultan Abdul Aziz Royal Gallery is an art museum in Klang District housed in a classical colonial building from 1909.
-Designed by architect Arthur Benison Hubback, it holds extensive historical collections from the region.
+The Sultan Abdul Aziz Royal Gallery is an art museum in Klang District, housed in a colonial building completed in 1909.
+The structure was designed by architect Arthur Benison Hubback and holds royal collections from the Selangor Sultanate.

-The building was originally known as Sultan Sulaeman Building and served as an administrative office during British rule in Malaya.
-During World War II, it was used by Japanese military forces as their headquarters.
+The building was originally known as the Sultan Sulaiman Building and served as an administrative office during British rule in Malaya.
+During World War II, Japanese military forces took it over as their headquarters.

 The collection showcases treasures of the Selangor Sultanate through royal seals, ceremonial swords, crowns, and medals.
 These objects tell the story of the royal family and their place in the region's heritage.

-The museum preserves the state sword of the fifth Sultan of Selangor, decorated with silver ornaments and Burmese rubies.
-This rare weapon showcases the skilled craftsmanship and diplomatic connections of the region.
+Among the objects on display is the state sword of the fifth Sultan of Selangor, decorated with silver and Burmese rubies.
+The presence of Burmese rubies on a Selangor royal weapon hints at the long-distance trade connections the sultanate maintained centuries ago.

 The community of curious travelers